Background pattern

 • Difficulty urinating or problems controlling the bladder

-• Swelling of ankles, feet, or toes
+• Swelling of the ankles, feet, or fingers

 • Drug abuse

-Pre-existing depression may become apparent in susceptible individuals.
+Previously undetected depression may become apparent in susceptible individuals.

-Dependence and withdrawal symptoms
+Dependence and Withdrawal Symptoms

 Withdrawal symptoms are more frequent if you:

-• Stop treatment abruptly
+• suddenly stop treatment

-• Have been taking high doses of this medicine
+• have been taking high doses of this medicine

-• Have been taking this medicine for a long time
+• have been taking this medicine for a long time

-• Have a history of alcohol or drug abuse.
+• have a history of alcohol or drug abuse.

 5. Conservation of Alprazolam Krka

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging after “CAD”.
+Do not use this medicine after the expiration date that appears on the packaging after "CAD".
 The expiration date is the last day of the month indicated.

 Do not store at a temperature above 30°C.

-Store in the original packaging to protect it from moisture.
+Keep in the original packaging to protect it from moisture.

-Medications should not be disposed of through drains or in the trash.
-Deposit the packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be thrown away through drains or into the trash.
+Deposit the packaging and medicines you no longer need at the SIGRE point in the pharmacy.
+In case of doubt, ask your pharmacist how to dispose of the packaging and medicines you no longer need.
+This will help protect the environment.

 Composition of Alprazolam Krka 1 mg tablets.